 When shifting to a lower gear (for when riding up hills), the orange man’s bike rotates to appear that it is riding uphill.
 When shifting to a higher gear (for when riding downhill), the orange man’s bike rotates to appear that it is moving downhill.
 Super fun and super effective.

 If you look closely in the image, you can also see a turtle at the top of the shifter window and a hare towards the bottom.
 For those not necessarily tackling hills, this helps them know which direction to shift when they want to ride faster or slower.

 If the man points towards the turtle, the bike will go into a lower gear which which has a lower maximum speed.
 When the man is pointed towards the hare, the bike goes into a higher gear, which allows the bike to reach a higher maximum speed.

 The Microshift grip shifter is also paired with a Microshift derailleur that was specifically selected for its quality and durability.

 Does My Child Need a Large or Small?

-The 20″ Small is designed to ease the jump from a 16″ to a 20″ bike which is often challenging for timid or lightweight riders as well as younger riders who are tall for their age.
-With tires that are 4″ larger than a 16″ bike, a frame that is several inches longer, and with a significant increase in weight, standard 20″ bikes are often too big for some riders who have outgrown their 16″ bikes.
+The 20″ Small is designed to ease the jump from a 16″ to a 20″ bike which is often challenging for timid or lightweight riders (as well as younger riders who are tall for their age).
+With wheels that are 4″ larger than a 16″ bike, a frame that is several inches longer, and with a significant increase in weight, standard 20″ bikes are often too big for some riders who have outgrown their 16″ bike.

-While the tire size of the 20″ Small is the same as the Large, the wheelbase and the minimum seat height are both about 2″ shorter than the Guardian’s 20″ Large frame, thereby creating a smaller, more manageable bike.
+While the wheel size of the 20″ Small is the same as the Large, the wheelbase (distance between the front and rear wheel axles) and the minimum seat height are both about 2″ shorter than the Guardian 20″ Large frame; this creates a smaller, more manageable bike.
 As a result, Guardian recommends the 20″ Small for ages 5+ and the 20″ Large for ages 6+.